 These challenges aren't new; they persist in school districts of all sizes despite concerted efforts on many levels.
 The need to create a positive school environment and culture where students can learn and thrive and teachers feel safe, supported, and empowered is more important than ever.
-A "basic condition related to teacher turnover is safety and discipline: teacher turnover is more common in schools that have poor safety and little discipline."
-As districts compete for qualified educators, the importance of meeting this basic condition becomes even more apparent.
+A "basic condition related to teacher turnover is safety and discipline: teacher turnover is more common in schools that have poor safety and little discipline."4 As districts compete for qualified educators, the importance of meeting this basic condition becomes even more apparent.
+Even as the news headlines regularly focus on extreme safety incidents on school campuses, our data continues to support that everyday safety incidents, such as behavior and medical emergencies, are continuing to increase and represent the vast majority of CrisisAlert usage.